elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

                             large number of these.

-You can&#8217;t even **put** a directory into SkyDrive, so I would have to write another script to basically recursively put files from a directory.
+You can't even **put** a directory into SkyDrive, so I would have to write another script to basically recursively put files from a directory.
 There was also no sync functionality, like with **grive**.
 I think the client is great and I am sure it will get better with future releases.

 ### DropBox